 A reading of John Counter’s accomplishments certainly points to a civic-minded individual who fought hard to attract business to Kingston.
 He understood that success in business does not depend solely on business acumen.
 Success is also supported by dependable and efficient public infrastructure.
 It is perhaps that understanding that prompted Counter to run two careers in parallel: prominent businessman and multi-term mayor.
 In the end, however, a conflict of interest brought an end to his civic career.

 Counter, born in England in 1799, settled in Kingston in his early twenties when his parents immigrated to Canada.
 Within a few years, he had established a bakery located at the corner of Barrie and Clergy Streets.
 He was able to gain several major contracts to supply bread locally and soon had ample funds to invest in real estate, transportation and industrial ventures.
-Counter saw the potential for Kingston to become a transportation hub and started a car ferry to Cape Vincent to promote trade between Canada and the US.
+Counter saw the potential for Kingston to become a transportation hub and started a ferry for train cars to Cape Vincent to promote trade between Canada and the US.
 His own enterprises included a marine railway company, a sawmill, and an iron foundry.

 Counter’s business interests were coupled with his activism to promote Kingston.
 He was instrumental in the incorporation of Kingston as a town in 1838 and served three terms as mayor of the town.
 In 1846, when Kingston became a city, he was its first mayor.